 - Bone pain

 These withdrawal symptoms can begin within a few hours after one’s last use and intensify over the next few days.
-For most, these symptoms taper off around the 1-2-week mark, however some experience prolonged symptoms, including depression and anxiety.
+For most, these symptoms taper off around the 1-2-week mark, however some experience prolonged withdrawal symptoms, including depression and anxiety.
 Known as post-acute withdrawal syndrome (PAWS), these symptoms can be continually treated through therapy.

-What To Expect At Our Knoxville Tennessee Opiate Detox Center
+What To Expect At Our Knoxville, Tennessee Opiate Detox Center

-An Opiate detox center in Knoxville Tennessee also has a team of mental health professionals who can provide clients with services when they are grappling with the psychological side effects of withdrawal.
+An opiate detox center in Knoxville also has a team of mental health professionals who can provide clients with services when they are grappling with the psychological side effects of withdrawal.
 For instance, a therapist might be able to help an individual talk through his or her current challenges and provide a handful of coping skills that can change how problematic the challenges are at the moment.
 A psychiatrist can help assess the client’s mental health and recommend prescription medications that might be of benefit at this time.

 You are not the only person struggling with an addiction to opiates.
 There are millions of people just like you, who feel as though there is no way out of this dangerous lifestyle.
 However, no matter how bad it might seem, there is always the opportunity to reach out for help.